puppetlabs/puppet-instruqt-tracks/pe-501-lab-1-0-configure-continuous-delivery-for-pe/01-configure-cd4pe/assignment.md

     - If the browser window shows a connection privacy warning, bypass it by clicking **Advanced** > **Continue to cd4pe (unsafe)**.
 1. From the CD4PE login screen, click **Create an account**.
 Enter your first name, last name, email, a memorable username, and the password **puppetlabs** (or another memorable password), then click **Sign Up**.
     - To see the full interface, maximize the browser window.
+    - Note: Your information is not retained after this lab environment expires.

 2. On the next screen, click **+ Add new workspace**.
 Call it **Puppet** and then click **Create workspace**.
 3. You'll be logged as your new user and will arrive at your main Workspace page.
 Under the **Set up Continuous Delivery for PE** header at the top, notice the steps listed.
 You will complete those steps next.